MitocGroup/www/views/blog/posts/2016/10/blue-green-deployments-for-serverless-powered-applications-on-aws.md

 ### Pre-requisites and Initial Considerations

 The blue-green deployment for serverless powered applications is happening entirely on the front-end tier, mainly because all other resources from back-end, data, monitoring and security tiers are duplicated and therefore are NOT altered during this process.
-So, going forward, we’ll be describing only the changes that will be applied to Amazon Route53, Amazon CloudFront and Amazon S3 during any serverless blue-green deployment.
+So, going forward, we'll be describing only the changes that will be applied to Amazon Route53, Amazon CloudFront and Amazon S3 during any serverless blue-green deployment.

 The simplest and most straight-forward approach to blue-green deployments for serverless powered applications is to switch all traffic from blue environment to green environment on DNS level (and in case of failures, rollback from green environment to blue environment).

 Managing DNS records can be sometimes very tricky, mainly because the propagation might take unpredictable time due to various caching layers on Internet.
 But our experience with Amazon Route53 is amazing, as long as we are using A alias records instead of CNAME records.
-Here below are 3 screenshots from AWS Management Console that shows how we’ve setup _www1.adtechmedia.io_ in Amazon Route53, Amazon CloudFront and Amazon S3:
+Here below are 3 screenshots from AWS Management Console that shows how we've setup _www1.adtechmedia.io_ in Amazon Route53, Amazon CloudFront and Amazon S3:

 <div class="maxHeight500px center padd25px">
     <img src="/images/blog/2016-10-20/edit-record-set.png" alt="edit-record-set" />